ZZZhaoz/ZZZhaoz/README.md

 ### 🃏 [Crazy 3s Card Game](https://github.com/sanjaygovindarajan/crazy_threes) | Java (May – Aug 2024)
 Multiplayer card game developed by a 6-member team.
-- Applied Clean Architecture and SOLID principles for modular design.
+- Applied Clean Architecture and SOLID principles to implement a persistence system.
 - Achieved 95% test coverage with JUnit and regression testing.